-As National Drinking Water Week (May 5 – May 11) reminds us each year, fresh potable water is Earth’s most valuable resource.
+As National Drinking Water Week (May 1 – May 7 in 2022) reminds us each year, fresh potable water is Earth’s most valuable resource.
 The necessity to deliver clean water and to protect Long Island’s aquifer system is of utmost importance.
 Managing our fantastic natural resource requires science and a commitment from all to conserve.

 Here are 10 ways to reduce water consumption, especially during the summer months when lawn and landscape irrigation doubles…even triples!
 Water conservation protects the environment, preserves existing resources, and will save you money on your water bill.